Tecumseh: Forming a confederacy

 In a famous 1810 meeting, Tecumseh accosts William Henry Harrison when he refuses to rescind the Treaty of Fort Wayne.

-Before the Treaty of Fort Wayne, Tecumseh was relatively unknown to outsiders, who usually referred to him as "the Prophet's brother."
-Afterwards he emerged as a prominent figure as he built an intertribal confederacy to counter U.S. expansion.
-In August 1810, Tecumseh met with William Henry Harrison at Vincennes, capital of the Indiana Territory, a standoff that became legendary.
-Tecumseh demanded that Harrison rescind the Fort Wayne cession, and said he would oppose American settlement on the disputed lands.
+Before the Treaty of Fort Wayne, Tecumseh was relatively unknown to outsiders, who usually referred to him as "the Prophet's brother".
+Afterwards he emerged as a prominent figure and attempted to build an intertribal confederacy—consisting of united Indians from the Great Lakes to the Gulf of Mexico—to counter U.S. expansion.
+Tecumseh envisioned a permanent Native nation with clear borders, living alongside (but separate from) the United States.
+He was convinced that a show of unity and cultural strength among the Native tribes would persuade white Americans to accept this arrangement, but it soon became obvious that Anglo‑America had no intention of embracing such a drastic shift.

+In August 1810, Tecumseh met with William Henry Harrison at Vincennes, capital of the Indiana Territory, which resulted in a standoff that became legendary.
+At Vincennes, Tecumseh presented Harrison with what historian Jeffrey Ostler describes as a pointed indictment rather than a diplomatic protest.
+He cited recent and earlier episodes of violence against Native communities, including the Gnadenhütten massacre and the killing of the Shawnee peace chief Moluntha, who had been holding an American-issued flag of protection when he was murdered.
+Tecumseh framed these events as part of a longstanding pattern of deceit by American authorities.
+His most serious allegation was that goods distributed to the Kickapoos under Harrison's authority had carried smallpox, causing many deaths—an accusation Ostler interprets as charging the United States with intentional, systematic destruction of Native peoples.
+Tecumseh's claims reflected a broader Indigenous understanding, documented over decades, that U.S. actions amounted to deliberate extermination, including through the spread of disease.

+To this end, Tecumseh demanded that Harrison rescind the terms of the Fort Wayne Treaty, and said he would oppose American settlement on the disputed lands.
 He said the chiefs who had signed the treaty would be punished, and that he was uniting the tribes to prevent further cessions.
 Harrison insisted the land had been purchased fairly and that Tecumseh had no right to object because Native Americans did not own land in common.
 Harrison said he would send Tecumseh's demands to President James Madison, but did not expect the president to accept them.
 As the meeting concluded, Tecumseh said that if Madison did not rescind the Fort Wayne treaty, "You and I will have to fight it out."

 After the confrontation with Harrison, Tecumseh traveled widely to build his confederacy.
 He went westward to recruit allies among the Potawatomi, Winnebago, Sauk, Meskwaki, Kickapoo, and Missouri Shawnees.
 In November 1810, he visited Fort Malden in Upper Canada to ask British officials for assistance in the coming war, but the British were noncommittal, urging restraint.
 In May 1811, Tecumseh visited Ohio to recruit warriors among the Shawnees, Wyandots, and Senecas.
 After returning to Prophetstown, he sent a delegation to the Iroquois in New York.